Mosfik-Salahin/Dmoney-API-Postman_Newman/README.md

 - Newman

 ## Scenario
-- Admin creates an agent and 2 random customers
+- Admin creates an agent and 2 random customers.
 - Deposite money from SYSTEM account to agent account.
-- Agent deposite money to customer account
+- Agent deposite money to customer account.
-- Agent and customer check their current balance after the transaction
+- Agent and customer check their current balance after the transaction.
-- Customer withdraw money from the agent
+- Customer withdraw money from the agent.
-- Agent and customer check their balance and transaction statement
+- Agent and customer check their balance and transaction statement.
-- Customer-1 send money to Customer-2
+- Customer-1 send money to Customer-2.
-- Both customer check their current balance and transaction statement
+- Both customer check their current balance and transaction statement.

 ## How to run this project
 - Clone this project